Fueling Your Mind: The Connection Between Fiber and Mental Health

 The Gut-Brain Connection: Why Fiber Matters

-“Fiber acts as fuel for beneficial gut bacteria,” explains Dr. Kelly Holes-Lewis, Director of Psychiatry at Modern Minds and a certified Nutritional Psychiatrist.
+“Fiber acts as fuel for beneficial gut bacteria,” says Hannah Kummer, Wellness Consultant at Modern Minds.
 “When we consume fiber-rich foods, we’re helping our gut microbes thrive, which in turn supports brain function, reduces inflammation and promotes emotional balance.”

 A diet lacking in fiber can lead to gut dysbiosis, an imbalance in gut bacteria that has been linked to increased anxiety, depression and cognitive decline.

 Many adults fall short of the recommended daily fiber intake.
-Dr. Holes-Lewis shares practical and delicious ways to boost your fiber intake.
+Kummer shares practical ways to boost your fiber intake.

 Breads & Cereal